camunda/camunda-docs-static/get-started/content/cmmn11/milestone.md

 It is best practice to perform a `clean install` build to make sure all resources are replaced with their newest version.
 {{< /note >}}

 Now you can open the Tasklist and access the `demo` user's tasks.
 First click on the task *Check Application*.
 Click on `Add a variable`.
 In the field `Name`, enter `applicationSufficient`.
 For `Type`, select `Boolean`.
-Make sure to tick the check box that now appeared.
+Make sure to tick the check box that now appears.

 {{< img src="../img/tasklist-check-application-variable.png" >}}